 Aligning talent with corporate culture is not fluffy marketing jargon.
 A strong corporate culture with employees on board contributes to strong competitive advantages in companies like Southwest and Apple.

 In corporations with rigid organizational structures, there can often be significant numbers of talented people.
-But, it is often the case that talent do not feel valued, respected or do not feel a sufficient amount of freedom to conceive and implement creative ideas.
+But, when talented professionals do not feel valued, respected or do not feel a sufficient amount of freedom to conceive and implement creative ideas.

 Many companies push to build environments that cultivate robust relationships with talent acquisitions.
 This is because of the sheer value of the talent in the company’s operations and the competition that could arise if the talent acquisition is unsatisfied.
 Also, companies want to ensure that their talent will thrive, even if the corporate culture is rigid.
 Many companies consider the best way to do so is by creating for their talented staff a network of robust relationships based on truth, reliability and trust.